Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 # License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md file](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 # Acknowledgments
 •	Although NLP seems it didn’t work for this specific instance, is something to keep exploring in the future.